 By the way: If you are not familiar with the German language, the services of an interpreter must and will be provided.
 But don't think this is a practicable way to keep interchanged with your attorney at the trial.
 What you really need is an attorney who speaks your very own language sufficiently and with whom you can communicate confidentially and without delay.

 The most important cases of a Mandatory Defense have been

 - charge of a crime ('Verbrechen', e.g. robbery, murder, arson, dealing drugs in heaps, causing imprisonment of at least one year acc. to German criminal code),

 - proceedings at the District/Regional Court ('Landgericht') or

 - difficulties in factual or legal positions, esp. if

 - a lawyer was appointed to the victim or

 - the offender is impaired in hearing or speaking.

 - Starting 2010, each offender must have a defense attorney as well immediately after he is taken into remand detention (pre-trial custody, 'Untersuchungshaft').

-The assigned counsel ist payed by the State with fees far below the legal fees of a counsel of the accused's own choice ('Wahlverteidiger'). - Anyhow, I am willing to be appointed your assigned counsel.
+The assigned counsel ist payed by the State with fees far below the legal fees of a counsel of the accused's own choice ('Wahlverteidiger'). - Anyhow, we are willing to be appointed your assigned counsel.